Comorbidities

 Challenging behaviour

-Around half of people living with Dravet Syndrome develop behaviours that challenge.
+People living with Dravet Syndrome commonly develop behaviours that challenge.
 Find out how to address these behaviours.

 Movement and mobility issues